hostjane/hostjane.github.io/index.markdown

 # We move work forwards

-<span class="yellow">HostJane gives people around the world a safe and trusted place to discover skilled labor and timely resources at startup pricing.</span>
+<span class="blue">HostJane gives people around the world a safe and trusted place to discover skilled labor and timely resources at startup pricing.</span>

 <span class="green">An access bridge to online freelancers for work, side projects, or webcam learning, we are on a mission to help you nail your online tasks and [keep money moving](https://www.hostjane.com/about).
 We value high standards in privacy, security and content.</span>